nus-cs2030s/2324-s2/docs/16-lsp.md

 }
 ```

-The method `canMakeReservation` returns `true` when the argument passed in to `time` is between 12 pm and 10 pm.
+The method `canMakeReservation` returns `true` when the argument passed into `time` is between 12 PM and 10 PM.
 Let's think about how we would test this method.
-Two important edge cases to test is to check if the method returns true for the stated restaurant opening and closing hours.
+Two important edge cases to test are to check if the method returns true for the stated restaurant opening and closing hours.

 ```Java
 Restaurant r = new Restaurant();